jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 I have a love-hate relationship with this pattern.
 The love stems from its ability to express correlations that would otherwise require risky type assertions, explicit or implicit.
 The hate is based on the fact that one is compelled to define the types involved in a rather unusual, I dare say non-idiomatic, and especially not easy-to-read manner.

 We'll examine an instance of the problem it solves and how to exploit it in a masterful way in the specific case.
-Regardless of my opinion, it remains an invaluable tool to include in your toolbox, and often the only one to tackle certain situations.
+Regardless of my opinion, it remains an invaluable tool to include in your toolbox, and sometimes the only one to tackle certain situations.
 I will then explain what I dislike and propose a solution to mitigate these difficulties.

 &nbsp;